 How do you get to Casa San Isidro on Monserrate?

-By cable car (teleférico) or funicular from the base station near the Quinta de Bolívar, on the eastern edge of central Bogotá; there is no driving to the door.
-Buy the round-trip ticket, allow time for the queue both ways, and book your table around the last ascent so you dine as the city lights come up.
-Evenings are cool at altitude, so bring a layer.
+By cable car (teleférico) or funicular from the base station near the Quinta de Bolívar, on the eastern edge of central Bogotá; there is no road to the door.
+Buy the round-trip ticket, allow for the queue both ways, and book your table around the last ascent so you sit as the city lights come up.
+At 3,150 metres the evening turns cold, so carry a layer.

 What should I order at Casa San Isidro?

-If you visit between September and October, order the lobster, which runs the menu in season as a brochette, in ceviche, or in a pepper sauce.
-Outside that window the beef carpaccio is a reliable start and the crème brûlée is the dessert to finish on.
-The wine list leans French and South American; ask the staff to pair to the seafood, which is the kitchen's strength.
+In lobster season, September to late October, order it — the kitchen runs it as a brochette, in ceviche, and sautéed in a pepper sauce, and it is the strongest cooking on the menu.
+Outside that window, start with the beef carpaccio and finish on a properly set crème brûlée.
+The list leans French and South American; ask the floor to pair to the seafood, which is the kitchen's strength.

 Is Casa San Isidro good for a proposal?

 Yes, it is one of Bogotá's classic proposal rooms.
-The window tables look over the entire lit city, the tables are spaced for privacy, and the long French menu gives you time to choose your moment over dessert.
+The window tables look over the whole lit city, the spacing keeps the moment private, and the long French menu gives you time to choose your moment over dessert.
 Book a table on the glass for sunset and tell the team in advance.
 See our proposal dining picks for more rooms built for the question.